xendit/checkout-demo/README.md

 |     | Features
 :---: | :---
 💸 | **14 different payment methods**.
-12 payment methods accepting Indonesian Rupiah (IDR) and 2 payment methods accepting Philppine Pesos (PHP), with more on the way.
+12 payment methods accepting Indonesian Rupiah (IDR) and 2 payment methods accepting Philippine Pesos (PHP), with more on the way.
 📱 | **Beautiful, responsive UIs optimized for each payment method**.
 For example, we do barcode generation for Alfamart/Indomaret, and maintain 19 sets of up-to-date instructions for Virtual Accounts.
 We also formatting and front-end validation for phone numbers and credit card data.
 🔐 | **PCI-DSS compliance and 3DS handling**.
 Making it easier to offer and handle credit cards.
 🗺 | **Supports multi-language integration**.
 Full UI localization that has been tested across millions of successful transactions.